fastrgv/RufasCube/README.md

 ## Running rufascube:
 -------------------------------------------
+Windows users please read "windows-setup.txt".
+Mac users read "osx-setup.txt".

 Unzip the archive.
-On Windows, 7z [www.7-zip.org] works well for this;  but so does the intrinsic command "tar -xf [filename].tar.gz", which extracts everything into the current directory.
+On Windows, 7z [www.7-zip.org] works well for this.

-Windows users may see some error messages (that may be ignored) pertaining to directory links.
-Directory links are needed only on OSX & Linux.

 Open a commandline terminal, and cd to the install directory.